A man in a red T-shirt, hiking pants, and hiking boots walking through a sunny forest trail and looking at a tree to his right

 Your Guide to the Layering System

-As the name suggests, the base layer is worn next to the skin.
-Its main purpose is to regulate your body temperature by retaining heat and wicking away moisture.
+As the name suggests, base layers are your first layer, to be worn next to the skin.
+The main purpose of a base layer is to regulate your body temperature by retaining heat and wicking away moisture - to keep you comfortable and warm in adverse conditions.

-This layer is your protection from the elements.
-A good outer layer will protect you against wind and rain, while also allowing the moisture and heat from your body to escape so you don’t overheat.
+Your outer layer is your protection from the elements - wind, rain, snow, and everything in between.
+A good outer layer will protect you against wind and rain, while also allowing the moisture and heat from your body to escape so you don’t overheat during high-exertion activities.
+You need to ensure you pick the right outer layer for your activity.
+Here are all the different outer layers you can choose from:

 Hard Shells

-The classic outer layer that will defend against the most adverse of conditions is the waterproof hard shell.
-Features to look out for include taped seams and suitably weatherproof zips to ensure it will keep the rain out.
-Durable water repellent (DWR) coated hard shells can also work well as a light outer layer in warm conditions and for low intensity activity.
+The waterproof hard shell is the classic outer layer that defends against the most adverse conditions.
+Features of these jackets include taped seams and suitably weatherproof zips to ensure rain stays outside, not inside.
+Durable Water-repellent (DWR) coated hard shells can also work well as a lighter outer layer in warm conditions for low-intensity activities.

 Soft Shells

-Depending on weather conditions, the outer layer does not necessarily need to be fully waterproof.
-Soft shell jackets offer excellent comfort as they are stretchy and flexible, provide good wind resistance and are more breathable than waterproof hard shells.
-Soft shells can also work as an excellent mid layer in cooler weather conditions, with a waterproof hard shell on top.
+Depending on weather conditions, your outer layer may not necessarily need to be fully waterproof.
+In this instance, Soft Shell Jackets offer a fantastic alternative with excellent comfort, stretch, flexibility, and wind resistance and are more breathable than waterproof hard shells.
+In cool conditions, soft shells can also work as an excellent alternative mid-layer, especially when paired with a waterproof hard shell on top.

 Insulated Jackets

-In very cold conditions an insulated, synthetic or down jacket is highly effective as the outer layer, but it is important to have a waterproof outer layer to hand if there’s any chance of rain or snow.
+In icy cold conditions, an insulated, synthetic, or down jacket is a highly effective outer layer to keep you warm.
+However, it is still important to have a waterproof outer layer to hand if there’s any chance of rain or snow.

 A walk on a warm, dry day

-You won't need to layer up on days like this; just a moisture-wicking base layer to help your sweat evaporate and keep you cool.
+You won't need to layer up on days like this.
+Simply wear a moisture-wicking base layer to help your sweat evaporate and keep you cool.

 A hilly walk on a warm but rainy day

-Again, a comfortable wicking base layer is essential, but this time you need to take a second layer with you to protect you from the weather.
-Choose a soft shell to protect you from the wind as you ascend, or waterproof hard shell jacket which you can easily carry and reach for when the rain comes in.
+Wear a comfortable moisture-wicking base layer and pack a second layer with you to protect you from potential adverse weather.
+Choose a soft shell to protect you from the wind as you ascend, or a waterproof hard shell jacket for when the rain comes in.

 A hilly or mountain hike on a cold/rainy/windy day

-This is where you’ll need to use your 3 main layers.
-Start with a wicking base layer as normal, then on top you’ll need your insulating mid-layer for warmth.
-In really cold temperatures this should be a synthetic fill jacket, or a down jacket if there's no chance of rain.
-Finally, you need your breathable waterproof to protect yourself (and your mid-layer) from the rain if it does come in.
+This is where you will need to pack and use all three layering pieces.
+Start with a moisture-wicking base layer next to the skin.
+Second, add your insulating mid-layer for warmth (in colder temperatures, this should be a synthetic fill or a down jacket if there's no chance of rain.)
+Finally, add a breathable, waterproof outer shell to protect yourself (and your mid-layer) from the rain and snow.

 Related articles